emit-rs/emit/book/src/producing-events/tracing/manual-span-completion.md

 # Manual span completion

-The `guard` [control parameter](../../reference/control-parameters.md) can be applied to span macros to bind an identifier in the body of the annotated function for the [`Span`] that's created for it.
+The `guard` [control parameter](../../reference/control-parameters.md) can be applied to span macros to bind an identifier in the body of the annotated function for the span that's created for it.
 This span can be completed manually, changing properties of the span along the way:

 ```rust
 # extern crate emit;